-Kristin Medlin, MPA, Assistant Director of Postsecondary Initiatives, TreeTop Commons
+Kristin Medlin, MPA, Director of Research, TreeTop Commons

 Emily Janke, Ph.D., Director, Institute for Community and Economic Engagement, and Associate Professor of Peace and Conflict Studies, University of North Carolina at Greensboro